mikiisz/Handy-Browser/README.md

 * tkinter==8.6
 * webbrowser>=1.0

-After installing the required dependecies you have to make sure to install geckodriver.
+After installing the required dependecies you have to make sure to install geckodriver.<br>
-This issue is well descirebed here: https://python-forum.io/Thread-Getting-error-geckodriver-executable-needs-to-be-in-PATH Make sure to follow the instructions correctly
+This issue is well descirebed here: https://python-forum.io/Thread-Getting-error-geckodriver-executable-needs-to-be-in-PATH<br>
+Make sure to follow the instructions correctly

 ## Manual
 The program can work in 2 modes: static and dynamic. <br>
 To change between the modes click <b>s</b> <br>
-To reste the background sample click <b>r</b> <br>
+To reset the background sample click <b>r</b> <br>

 ### Navigation